Skip to content

 Does Georgia Medicaid cover dental care for adults?

-Yes, Georgia Medicaid now covers a wider set of medically necessary dental services for recipients age 21 and older.
-Many non-emergency services require prior authorization, so ask the dentist and your plan before treatment.
+Yes.
+Georgia Medicaid now covers a wider set of medically necessary dental services for recipients age 21 and older.
+Most non-emergency adult dental services require prior authorization, so ask the dentist and your plan before treatment.

 Does PeachCare cover dental care for children?